MaysLastPlaysThings/Pibby-Apocalypse/README.md

 # Pibby: Apocalypse sauce code whoa

-yea this is the cool looking source code of the mod which is top secret

-enjoy doing cool stuff or whatever lmao
+aaron- yes this is legit the source code, most of it is a mess, and i dont think any of us expect this to be salvageable, but if you were interested in how the demo was programmed from december to november here you go!!! we all learned a lot through this so most of it again is a mess, but if you're interested in da journey and what other stuff we did here you go !! enjoy :3

 https://github.com/TormentedProgram/Pibby-Apocalypse/assets/98182734/eea9c65e-a541-4b7a-b852-7f145335cc75